-Prerequisites: NUTR 2324 and 0.5 unit of FSGN, (may be taken concurrently)
+Prerequisites: NUTR 2324 and 0.5 unit of FSGN

+(may be taken concurrently)

 An introduction to the principles of client care in both the institutional and community setting.
 Students will develop practical skills required for nutrition assessment, screening, interviewing, counselling, and chart writing.
 This course will also include an introduction to basic medical terminology.
-Note: Students who have received credit for NUTR 3404 may not take this course for credit.